toddbranch/ECE382/notes/L7/index.md

 | 1001 | SUB src, dest | dest -= src | Implemented as dest += ~src + 1 |

 ```
     mov     #5, r10
     sub     #8, r10         ; which flags will be set?  carry because we're adding the 2's complement!
 Remember - 2's complement is 1 + bitwise not

     subc    #1, r10         ; expected result

     mov     #5, r10
-mov     #4, r10
+    sub     #4, r10

     subc    #1, r10         ; weird result - what's going on here?
 Watch out for SUBC - can be confusing!
 ```

+Show DADD in datasheet to illustrate use of carry bit.

 | Opcode | Assembly Instruction | Description | Notes |
 | :---: | :---: | :---: | :---: |